johnfouf/monetdb_federated_poc/README.md

 <b>Other features:</b> <br>

 1) Updating servers.py file the module is auto reloaded online and does not require restarting
 2) A simple fault tolerance has been added for local nodes.
-Currently, when a local node fails once does not take part in the federation any more.

 <br>